alicelambda/blag/content/posts/microcorruption.md

     - A firmware update rejects passwords which are too long.
     - This lock is attached the the LockIT Pro HSM-1.
 ```
-Since the password verification occurs on the hardware module we have to find another way to exploit it.
-First I ran the lock with an input that that was longer than the password limit of 16 character to see what would happen.
+Since the password verification occurs on the hardware module, we have to find another way to exploit it.
+First, I ran the lock with an input that was longer than the password limit of 16 characters to see what would happen.
 ```
 0123456789101112131415161718192021222324252627
 ```
-We get a message that password is too long.
+We get a message that the password is too long.
 ```
 Invalid Password Length: password too long.
 ```